Download a printable PDF of the Financial Aid FAQ.

 To apply for financial aid, you must complete the following:

-- A pin may be obtained by students and their parents at www.pin.ed.gov
+- An FSA ID & password may be created by students and their parents at www.fsaid.ed.gov

 - Northwest State Community College’s Federal School Code is 008677